About Lazimpat

 Radisson Hotel Kathmandu: One of the first hotels in Lazimpat.
 A little dated and not all rooms have working facilities.
 The restaurant is excellent.

-Hotel Shanker: Once a royal palace Hotel Shanker gets top marks for ambiance though a little dated.
-Staff are professional as is the service.
+Hotel Shanker: Once a royal palace, Hotel Shanker gets top marks for ambiance, though it is a little dated.
+Staff are professional, and the service is excellent.

-Hotel Le Himalaya: Large bright rooms with comfortable beds.
-There's on-site parking and the restaurant is good.
-It's at the northern end of Lazimpat.
+Hotel Le Himalaya: Large, bright rooms with comfortable beds.
+There's on-site parking, and the restaurant is good.
+It's located at the northern end of Lazimpat.

 Do check out my full listing and reviews of accommodation in Kathmandu.